-I am currently founded by money from Cambridge University Press and Assessment, which also stewards various English dictionaries.
+I am currently funded by money from Cambridge University Press and Assessment, which also stewards various English dictionaries.
 All opinions in this post are distinctly mine.

 The Unmasking of English Dictionaries (CUP, 2018) is on a mission to change lexicography forever and on the way it tries to insult as many lexicographers as possible.
 Its author, the linguist R. M. W. Dixon, has a chip on his shoulder.
 Dictionaries of the English language are all wrong.
 Their creators misunderstand what a dictionary is for, and are, in general, lazy plagiarists.
 Surprisingly, the book is not just entertaining, but also makes intriguing suggestions, even though some of the arguments for them have serious gaps.